Karapia3/AMAZON-STOCK-PRICE-PREDICTIONS/README.md

 5	LSTM-Important Features	0.0779	0.0103	0.1013	14.9543	-0.0036

-SARIMA-2 appears to be the best-performing model among the options listed.
-It has the highest R2-Score of 0.0025, and the lowest MAE, MSE, and RMSE, indicating that it provides the most accurate predictions with relatively low error rates.
-The MAPE is also below 10%, suggesting that, on average, its predictions are within 10% of the actual Amazon stock prices.
-FB Prophet, while having a low MAE, MSE, and RMSE but the values are higher as compared to SARIMA-2.
-It also has higher MAPE which is above 10%, and a negative value of R-2 Score.
-This indicates that it might not be as accurate as SARIMA-2 in predicting Amazon stock prices.
-The Simple RNN model performs lower than FB Prophet in terms of MAE, MSE, and RMSE, it is not as accurate as SARIMA-2 and FB Prophet, as it has higher error rates.
-The LSTM with original features model with original features has lowest performance as compared to SARIMA-2, FB Prophet and Simple RNN, with slightly higher MAE, MAPE and RMSE.
-It has the highest MAPE of 23.1175%.
-The LSTM model with important features has a better performance to the LSTM with original features and Simple RNN.
-However, it still does not perform as well as SARIMA-2 and FB Prophet in terms of accuracy.
-In summary, the SARIMA-2 model outperforms the other models in predicting Amazon stock prices, as it has the lowest MAE, MSE, and RMSE along with a reasonably low MAPE.
-It is also recorded the highest positive R-Squared Score value.
-The other models have higher errors and are less accurate in comparison.
+In summary, the **SARIMA-2** model outperforms the other models in predicting Amazon stock prices, as it has the lowest MAE, MSE, and RMSE along with a reasonably low MAPE.
+It is also  recorded the highest positive R-Squared Score value

 # ** Conclusion